 - Explain Why You Are Asking.
 Before people will give you helpful feedback, they need to be convinced that you want it for the right reason, and the only right reason is so you can improve.
 Make sure to be clear about this up front so they don’t come to any other conclusions.

 - Focus Your Request.
 People are far more likely to give you helpful feedback if you give them a specific area you’d like feedback on.
-For instance, you might ask “How can I do better at running meetings?”, or “How can I improve the way I communicate?”, or “How can I do better at providing you with feedback.”
+For instance, you might ask “How can I do better at running meetings?”, or “How can I improve the way I communicate?”, or “How can I do better at providing you with feedback?”
 (Check out The Definitive Guide to Enlightened Performance Management to learn how managers can establish a routine of giving and receiving feedback with their staff.)

 - Ask for Positives.
 I always ask people to start with telling me what I’m doing well.
 This makes them feel more comfortable giving me helpful feedback.
 If I suspect someone may be uncomfortable giving me feedback, I double-down on this behavioral hack by asking for two things I’m doing well and one thing I could do differently to get better results.

 - Give Them Time To Think About It.
 It’s usually best not to ask people to give you a response right then.
 Instead, ask them if you can follow up with them in a few days.
 This gives them time to think about it.
 You may even consider adding ‘sharing feedback’ to your weekly one-to-one meeting.

 - Receive It In-Person.
 Don’t ask for feedback to be delivered through email.
 Requesting feedback initiates an important conversation where tone of voice and body language adds clarity and reveals sincere intentions.
 Although feedback can be delivered over a phone call, it works best in-person or over video conference.